Kara Mahmud Pasha

-Life

-Early life and military service under his father and brother
+Early life and ancestry

-Mahmud was the son of Mehmed Pasha Bushati, the governor of the pashalik of Scutari.
+Mahmud was born during the 17th-century in the Sanjak of Scutari in Ottoman Albania.
+He belonged to the Albanian Bushati family.
+Mahmud was the son of Mehmed Pasha Bushati, the governor of the pashalik of Scutari, and Mahmud also claimed descent from Skenderbeg Crnojević to gain support from Montenegrins.

+Military career

+Military service under his father and brother

 In 1770 Mahmud together with his brother Mustafa crushed Greek rebels during the Orlov revolt.
 In 1772 Mahmud in service of his father, led an Army against Montenegro in Ulcinj, where he defeated the Montenegrin forces and captured the city.
 In 1775, Mahmud led an Army against Ahmet Kurt Pasha and defeated him on behalf of his father Mehmed.
 The Conflict between Ahmet Kurt Pasha and Mehmed Pasha Bushati was caused by Ahmet's interest to take possession of the wealthy region of Durres.
 When Mehmed Pasha died in June 1775, the Sultan's rule was not returned to northern Albania; he was succeeded by his oldest son, Mahmud's brother Mustafa Pasha.

 Mahmud's brother, Mustafa Pasha immediately began to make plans for an Attack against Ahmet Kurt Pasha of the Pashalik of Berat.
 Thus on 13 September 1775, Mustafa's forces clashed with Ahmet Kurt Pasha's forces at the town of Peqini, where Mustafa suffered a terrible defeat against Ahmet, who dealt the Bushatlis a hard blow by destroying their army.
 The Bushatlis in a single battle lost almost all the southern regions of the pashalik, thus diminishing their area of influence.
 Meanwhile Mahmud successfully led an Army against Tribesmen of the Zadrima region that were revolting and collaborating with Ahmet Kurt Pasha against the Bushatlis.
 Mahmud also led an Army against the revolting pasha of Işbuzi in the northern part of the Pashalik, but failed to suppress the revolt.
 During Mustafa Pasha's reign, the Pashalik lost all southern regions and access to the Adriatic coast, furthermore his defeat against Ahmet Kurt Pasha caused several revolts all over the pashalik.
 Subsequently to all of these events, Mustafa Pasha left his position in and Mahmud became the official Pasha of Shkodra.